firebolt-db/godocs/docs/Overview/using-indexes.md

 * **Simplified Access Control** &ndash; Using schemas to manage access to certain tables or views ensures that only relevant data is queried by specific users or roles.
 This prevents unnecessary data scans or joins, which can improve query execution time.
 * **Scalability** &ndash; As your database grows, a well-structured schema becomes even more important.
 Organizing data in a way that scales efficiently prevents bottlenecks, ensuring that queries can continue to run quickly even with larger datasets.

+---

 ### Tables
 In Firebolt, tables are the key components for organizing and storing data.
 They consist of rows (records) and columns (attributes), making them an integral tool in data modeling.
 Firebolt supports two main types of tables:

 * **Managed tables** &ndash; tables that are fully controlled by Firebolt, and make the best use of Firebolt’s optimization strategies.
 There are two types of managed tables, which serve different but complementary purposes:
-    * **Fact tables** &ndash; store large volumes of quantitative data, such as sales metrics or user interactions, and are used for analysis and reporting.
+    * [Fact tables](#fact-tables) &ndash; store large volumes of quantitative data, such as sales metrics or user interactions, and are used for analysis and reporting.
-    * **Dimension tables** &ndash; which hold descriptive data for enriching analyses, such as customer details or product categories.
+    * [Dimension tables](#dimension-tables) &ndash; which hold descriptive data for enriching analyses, such as customer details or product categories.
 These tables are often duplicated across all nodes, and can dramatically improve query performance by providing fast access to frequently referenced information.

     By designing tables with both fact and dimension roles, users can optimize data management for reporting and analytics.
-* **External tables** - tables that are external to Firebolt that allow you to query external data sources like Amazon S3.
+* [External tables](#external-tables) &ndash; tables that are external to Firebolt that allow you to query external data sources like Amazon S3.

-**Fact tables**
+#### Fact tables

 The following code example creates a **fact table**: